thumper/thumper.github.io/_posts/2019-08-20-advice-to-a-young-engineer.md

 differently by the participants.
 A typical chat or conversation will focus on the cons of the leading contender, listing more and more until the weight of them is untenable and the idea is abandoned.
-These same cons will often suggest a different choice, when then suffers the same treatment.
+These same cons will often suggest a different choice, which then suffers the same treatment.
 Eventually, a full circle is made and the original idea is again the leading contender.

 A better discipline is to write all ideas on the whiteboard, and then begin listing the pros and cons in a table.
-The act of writing it causes you to evaluate all ideas according to the same metrics, rather than whatever the focus of discussion at the moment is.
+The act of writing it causes you to evaluate all ideas according to the same metrics, rather than whatever the focus of discussion is at the moment.
 And looking at these metrics might give you ideas for other possible solutions.

-## An Example
+## A Whiteboarding Example

 A recent problem my group had to look at was how to configure multiple ethernet devices on a single host: